Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration War Story: The Miller Farmhouse Insurance Dispute in Alfred, NY

 In the sleepy village of Alfred, New York (14802), a fierce arbitration battle quietly unfolded over the course of four tense months in 2023.
-The dispute centered around a modest farmhouse owned by Sarah Miller, a widow who had inherited the century-old property from her late husband.
+The dispute centered around a modest farmhouse owned by the claimant, a widow who had inherited the century-old property from her late husband.
 When a severe thunderstorm in July 2023 caused extensive damage to the roof and water intrusion to the Miller home, Sarah promptly filed a claim with her insurer, Greenfield Mutual.

 The arbitration process: